rogerpadilla/prouter/README.md

     // this handler will run for any routing event, after other handlers

+    // req.listening will be true when this callback was called due to a
+    // client-side navigation (useful to differentiate client-side vs
+    // server.side rendering - when using universal rendering)
     if (req.listening) {
       const title = inferTitleFromPath(req.originalUrl, APP_TITLE);
       updatePageTitle(title);